Tour Details

 Piedmont is one of the top culinary destinations in Italy, with some of the finest products originating here.
 We try many of the dishes specific to this region during our time here, such as tajarin (a type of pasta) and agnolotti (similar to ravioli).
 And today we go to the source of two key Piedmontese products – barbaresco and barolo wine.

-The winery that we visit specialises in barolo.
+The family-run winery that we visit specialises in barolo.
 Barolo is known as the ‘king of Italian wines’.
 Being at the source, we can better appreciate the various sub-regions that contribute characteristics to the wines.
 We taste a range of wines here.

 As well as the producer hosted winetasting today, throughout the week we try different wines with each of our meals sourced from a range of locations across Piedmont.

-We have some free time looking around the village of Barolo.
 In the afternoon we visit the town of Barbaresco – another wine town – and go to the top of its 11th century tower, looking back over the hamlet and the river below.

 Meals included: Breakfast, Dinner

-Heading out into the countryside we meet a ‘trifulau’, this is the Piemontese term for a truffl hunter.
+Heading out into the countryside we meet a ‘trifulau’, this is the Piemontese term for a truffle hunter.
 Along with their dog – the key piece of the whole exercise – we walk through orchards and forests looking for truffles.
 The dog is highly trained and indicates to us when he has located a truffle.
 This is a fascinating morning, getting to see the skill of the dog, the truffles themselves, and hearing from the trifulau all about the art of finding truffles.

 We then move on to a hazelnut producer, in what is considered the best zone in Italy.
 Hazelnuts are a key ingredient in many of the cakes and desserts in Piedmont.